 Turnitin provides tutors with a feature-rich environment for marking, annotating, and commenting on student papers.
 It is accessed by following the steps below.

 This will open the Turnitin Inbox for that assignment.
-Select the grade mark pencil icon for the paper you wish to open first.
+Select the pencil icon in the Grade column for the paper you wish to open first.

 The Turnitin Feedback Studio view will open in a new browser window or tab.